psoulier/Hulinalu/README.md

 To minimize subjectivity and to allow for statistical analysis, a set of locals will be provided (e.g.: beach, trail, etc.) with predefined information categories.
-Each category will have a predefined set of selections that can easily be assigned a numerical value for processing.
+Each category will have a predefined set of selections that can easily be assigned a numerical value for subsequent processing.

 ## Producer
 The Producer component will allow a user to provide current information for a